Keeper-Security/Commander/README.md

 The ```connect``` command reads the record's custom fields with names starting with "connect:".

+Below is a simple example of SSH to a remote server via SSH tunnel gateway.

 #### SSH Launcher Example: SSH to a server via Gateway

 Vault Record Fields: